-- A. It is the policy of this school district to encourage students to dress appropriately for school activities and in keeping with community standards. - B. Appropriate clothing includes, but is not limited to, the following: - 1.
+- A. The policy of the school district is to encourage students to be dressed appropriately for school activities and in keeping with community standards.
+This is a joint responsibility of the student and the student's parent(s) or guardian(s). - B. Appropriate clothing includes, but is not limited to, the following: - 1.
 Clothing appropriate for the weather. - 2.
 Clothing that does not create a health or safety hazard. - 3.
-Clothing appropriate for the activity (i.e., physical education or the class room) with athletes, cheerleaders and extracurricular participants conforming with Minnesota State High School League Rules. - 4.
-Shoes must be worn at all times. - C. Inappropriate clothing includes, but is not limited to, the following: - 1.
-"Short shorts," or skirts, skimpy tank tops, clothing that exposes the midriff, and other clothing that is not in keeping with community standards. - 2.
-Clothing bearing a message that is lewd, vulgar, obscene, or contain sexual innuendoes (i.e. displaying messages or images that can/may be construed as that of a sexual nature, overtone, or sex/gender demeaning). - 3.
+Clothing appropriate for the activity (i.e., physical education or the classroom). - C. Inappropriate clothing includes, but is not limited to, the following: - 1.
+"Short shorts," skimpy tank tops, tops that expose the midriff, and other clothing that is not in keeping with community standards. - 2.
+Clothing bearing a message that is lewd, vulgar, or obscene. - 3.
 Apparel promoting products or activities that are illegal for use by minors. - 4.
-Objectionable emblems, badges, symbols, signs, words, objects or pictures on clothing or jewelry communicating a message that is racist, sexist, or otherwise derogatory to a protected minority group, evidences gang membership or affiliation, or approves, advances or provokes any form of religious, racial or sexual harassment and/or violence against other individuals as defined in Policy 413. - 5.
-Any apparel or footwear that would damage school property. - D. Hats are not allowed in the building except with the approval of the building principal (i.e., student undergoing chemotherapy; medical situations). - E. It is not the intention of this policy to abridge the rights of students to express political, religious, philosophical, or similar opinions by wearing apparel on which such messages are stated.
-Such messages are acceptable as long as they are not lewd, vulgar, obscene, defamatory, profane or do not advocate violence or harassment against others. - F. "Gang," as defined in this policy, means any ongoing organization, association or group of three or more persons, whether formal or informal, having as one of its primary activities the commission of one or more criminal acts, which has an identifiable name or identifying sign or symbol, and whose members individually or collectively engage in or whose members engaged in a pattern of criminal gang activity.
+Objectionable emblems, badges, symbols, signs, words, objects or pictures on clothing or jewelry communicating a message that is racist, sexist, or otherwise derogatory to a protected minority group, evidences gang membership or affiliation, or approves, advances, or provokes any form of religious, racial, or sexual harassment and/or violence against other individuals as defined in MSBA/MASA Model Policy 413. - 5.
+Any apparel or footwear that would damage school property. - D. Headgear, including hats or head coverings, are not allowed in the building except with the approval of the building principal (e.g., student undergoing chemotherapy, medical situations, student religious practice or belief). - E. The intention of this policy is not to abridge the rights of students to express political, religious, philosophical, or similar opinions by wearing apparel on which such messages are stated.
+Such messages are acceptable as long as they are not lewd, vulgar, obscene, defamatory, profane, or do not advocate violence or harassment against others. - F. "Gang," as defined in this policy, means any ongoing organization, association, or group of three or more persons, whether formal or informal, having as one of its primary activities the commission of one or more criminal acts, which has an identifiable name or identifying sign or symbol, and whose members individually or collectively engage in or whose members engaged in a pattern of criminal gang activity.
 "Pattern of gang activity" means the commission, attempt to commit, conspiring to commit, or solicitation of two or more criminal acts, provided the criminal acts were committed on separate dates or by two or more persons who are members of or belong to the same criminal street gang.